 11. EVOLUTION AND BEHAVIOUR

-- Emergence of evolutionary thoughts: Lamarck; Darwin's concepts of variation, adaptation, struggle, fitness and natural selection; Mendelism; spontaneity of mutations; the evolutionary synthesis.
+- The emergence of evolutionary thoughts: Lamarck; Darwins concepts of variation, adaptation, struggle, fitness, and natural selection; Mendelism; the spontaneity of mutations; the evolutionary synthesis.

 - Origin of cells and unicellular evolution: Origin of basic biological molecules; abiotic synthesis of organic monomers and polymers; concept of Oparin and Haldane; experiment of Miller (1953); the first cell; evolution of prokaryotes; origin of eukaryotic cells; evolution of unicellular eukaryotes; anaerobic metabolism, photosynthesis and aerobic metabolism.